Eoghan O'Connell: Rochdale

 On 4 July 2019, O'Connell signed a two-year contract with Rochdale.

 On 22 June 2021, O'Connell signed a new one-year contract.

 Charlton Athletic

 On 20 June 2022, O'Connell signed a three-year contract with Charlton Athletic on a free transfer following the expiration of his contract at Rochdale.

 Wrexham

 On 31 January 2023, O'Connell signed for Wrexham.
-He started Wrexham's 3-1 win over Boreham Wood on 22 April 2023, which secured the club's return to the English Football League after 15 years in the National League.
-On the 4 September 2025, it was announced he was leaving the club by mutual consent.
+He started Wrexham's 3–1 win over Boreham Wood on 22 April 2023, which secured the club's return to the English Football League after 15 years in the National League.
+On 4 September 2025, it was announced he was leaving the club by mutual consent.

+Barnsley

+On 6 January 2026, O'Connell joined League One club Barnsley on a short-term deal until the end of the season.

+Stockport County

+On 30 June 2026, O'Connell joined League One side Stockport County on a two-year deal.

 International career

 O'Connell made his Republic of Ireland under-19 debut against Norway in August 2013.
 In September 2016, he was called to the Republic of Ireland under-21 national football team by manager Noel King for 2017 UEFA European Under-21 Championship qualifiers against Slovenia and Serbia.
 On 2 September, he made his under-21 international debut in a 2–0 win against Slovenia.